What is a DDA compliant Ramp? - Compliance with Disability Discrimination Act

 Public Buildings

-Remember that permanent or semi-permanent access systems including wheelchair ramps and steps, must comply with the disability act and requirements stated in Documents M and K of the Building Regulations
+All permanent and semi-permanent access solutions, including wheelchair ramps and steps, must fully comply with the Disability Act and the standards outlined in Documents M and K of the Building Regulations.

 Temporary Buildings